mikhail-vlasenko/2d-minecraft/README.md

 https://github.com/user-attachments/assets/8c894103-8a60-43f3-bcaa-776aa7a0b38b

+The agent is traveling instead of building a house, which is a viable strategy since the game has 2 kinds of mobs that are difficult to deal with when the player is camping behind walls.
+It also makes sure to mine all diamonds it sees, as it significantly increases the game score.

 ## Repository Structure

 The `game_logic` crate serves as the game engine, computing all game state changes such as player actions, mob movements, and field generation.